imagineLife/big-site/content/k8s/in-depth/authn.md

 #### Edit The Kube-ApiServer Pod Definition File
 The Kube-ApiServer works with a pod def file at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
-The Kube-apiserver is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+The Kube-apiserver default config file is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
-The Kube-apiserver is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+The Kube-apiserver default config file is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.

 Add the command to the command list to include the user-auth csv created above:
 ```yaml